TUC01108/Expense-Reimbursement-System/README.md

 ## License

-This project does not use any license.
+This project does not use any licenses.